Singularity degree of structured random matrices: Singular stability

 \begin{lemma} There is $p \in \N$ such that the row sums of $\abs{D^{-1} O}^p$ satisfy \bels{infty norm smaller than 1}{ \max_{l \in \llbracket M \rrbracket} \sum_{k=1}^M (\abs{D^{-1} O}^p)_{lk} < 1\,. } \end{lemma}

-Because the Perron-Frobenius eigenvalue of $|D^{-1} O|^p$ is bounded from above by the maximum row sum, \eqref{infty norm smaller than 1} implies that all eigenvalues of $|D^{-1} O|^p$ have magnitude strictly less than $1$.
-We infer that all the eigenvalues of $D^{-1} O$ have magnitude strictly less than $1$ and $ 1 + D^{-1} O $ is invertible.
+Because the Perron-Frobenius eigenvalue of $|D^{-1} O|^p$ is bounded from above by the maximum row sum, \eqref{infty norm smaller than 1} implies that all eigenvalues of $|D^{-1} O|^p$ have magnitude strictly less than $1$. {\editr Since Wielandt’s theorem (see for instance, \cite[Lemma 3.2]{gantmacher2005applications}) states that the spectral radius of any square matrix $A$ is bounded by the spectral radius of $|A|$}, we conclude that all the eigenvalues of $D^{-1} O$ have magnitude strictly less than $1$ and $ 1 + D^{-1} O $ is invertible.
 Thus, the matrix $A$ is invertible and the only solution to $Aa=0$ is the trivial solution, $a=0$.
 We conclude $\nabla \cal{F} (w,0) $ is invertible, finishing the proof of the lemma. \end{Proof}